Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 5. *Secret Scanning:* Source code or configuration MUST be automatically scanned for disclosed secrets.

-6. **API Scanning:** For *risk class >= [HIGH]*,exposed APIs SHOULD be automatically tested for security issues.
+6. **API Scanning:** For *risk class >= [HIGH]*, exposed APIs SHOULD be automatically tested for security issues.

 7. **Denial-of-Service Testing:** Applications with an *risk class [HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. by testing enforced rate limits, throttling and executing fuzzing tests.

 8. **Pipeline Integration:** For *risk class >= [HIGH]*, security testing tools MUST be integrated in the build pipeline and enforce security requirements & security testing policies within the release process.

-## 4. Developer Tests
+## 4. Custom Security Tests

+1. **Functional Security Tests:** Developer and system acceptance testing SHOULD test implemented functional security requirements (security controls)

+2. **Negative Tests:** Tests SHOULD be both positive and negative (e.g. can an user without proper role access a protected ressource).

+3. **Abuse Case Tests:** For *risk class >= [HIGH]*, teams SHOULD test possible abuse cases and common attack vectors (e.g Privilege Escalation, SQLi).

-1. **Automated Security Tests:** Security tests of implemented security requirements and security controls (e.g., authentication or access controls) SHOULD be implemented and executed, preferably in an automatic and continuous way.
+4. **Automated Execution:** Security tests of implemented security requirements and security controls (e.g., authentication or access controls) SHOULD be implemented and executed, preferably in an automatic and continuous way.

-2. **Local Tests:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).

-3. ** Functional Security Tests:** Developer and system acceptance testing SHOULD cover all functional security requirements (security controls) requirements , both positive and negative (e.g. can an user without proper role access a protected ressource).

 ## 5. Pentests

 1. **Use of Pentests:** Applications MUST be verified by penetration tests according to the pentesting policy below.
 Penetration tests SHOULD be carried out within environments that are close to production environments (e.g. on integration systems).

 2. **Retests of Findings:** After a severe vulnerability has been fixed that was found by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.

 3. **Pentest Policy:** Pentests MUST be repeated according to follwing policy:

 | Business Criticality | External Applications  | Internal Applications |